scupit/directory-manager/README.md

 # Directory storage
-A simple python CLI for storing and managing directory names.
+A simple python CLI for storing and managing directory names and branches.
 Storage spaces include a default slot, 10 slots, and a stack with 10 spaces.

 ## Why is this useful?